gshiki/java-springboot/README.md

-# java-springboot
+# java-springboot-project
-Template for Java Spring Boot Application
+A Template for Java Spring Boot Application.